Dhanish2603/Assignment/README.md

 # Assignment
-This project is to create dynamic form.
+This repository is the task assign by the companies during the selection.

 ## Contributing